A7med7x7/INEGI-UN-GGIM/Doc.md

 ### Overview
 the solution consists of 3 notebook outputting 3 prediticyions using different models (params)  the process of training, evaluating, and combining predictions from 3 machine learning models: CatBoost and Logistic Regression are used. the solution
+## part1.
+Ipynb this notebook consist of the following
+- reading the Data
+- apply isolation forest to mark anamolies
+- modeled using catboost class weight parameter is set to balance the minority classes
+-
+## part2.
+Ipynb solution consist of
+- simple imputer
+- applying PCA
-- the second solution for the ensemble was PCA standard scaler and simple imputer,
+- standard scaler (No need to)
-- the third ensemble file was using just the catboost model with simple FE,we combined ensembled the second and third solution by mean the result, and the catboost and log-reg was then add to the final mean of the second and third solution.

-### Key Steps
-ic.  hh i.
-1. Importing Necessary Libraries
-   - Standard Python libraries for data manipulation (pandas, numpy), model training (CatBoostClassifier), and performance evaluation (log_loss from sklearn.metrics).

-2. Data Preprocessing
-   - Features (X_train_cleaned) and target labels (y_train_cleaned) are loaded or cleaned prior to model training.
-   - The test dataset (X_test) is also processed similarly.

-3. Training CatBoost Model
-   - A CatBoostClassifier model is trained on the preprocessed training data (X_train_cleaned and y_train_cleaned).
-   - The model predicts class probabilities on the test set (X_test).
+- OneHot Encoding
-   - Model performance is evaluated using Log Loss.
+- class weight is set using catboost

-   pred = catBoost_model.predict_proba(X_train_cleaned)
-   catBoost_value = log_loss(y_train_cleaned, pred)
-   print(f"Log Loss: {catBoost_value}")
+## part3.
+Ipynb consist of 0
+-fill in missign values with bfill method
+- engineered features and dropping features
+- applied isolation forest
+- modeled using catboost and logistic regression the catboost model include class weight params setting

+### metric
+The metric used is log loss

 4. Creating Submission File
-   - A submission DataFrame (cat_submission) is created to store predicted probabilities for each class (assuming 125 classes).
+   - A submission DataFrame is created to store predicted probabilities for each class
    - Predicted probabilities for each class are extracted using the predict_proba method of the CatBoost model.